sylus-squared/skidX/README.md

 ### V2
 Integration with isthisarat to help with verdicts <br/>
 (isthisarat has no api for submissions so this might not happen) <br/>
+(isthisarat has also been down for a long time without any communication from the dev) <br/>
 Virus total integration for comments and such <br/>
 Automated writing of mediafire reports (just the description not actually submitting them) <br/>
 Geolocation of requests <br/>